Most external links on this page are to documents in PDF format, so this is no longer indicated [PDF] separately for each document.

 At Cornersville High, a "set" of demerits means 8 demerits.
 For the first set, students receive "3 corporal punishments" or two days in ISS.
 According to local sources this does not mean three paddle swats, it means nine swats spread over three days.
 More generally, any teacher may spank, and written parental permission is required only if the student has a disability.

 Forrest is a high school (grades 7-12) where students may be spanked for misbehaviors at Levels I, II and III.
-For several specified offenses, the student may be offered a paddling instead of ISS or detention.
 A parental permission form must be on file.

 Marshall County High School has the same provisions as Forrest School, with the addition that "No student will be paddled more than twice during the school year".